 - A Bachelor’s degree from a research university (Dutch: WO) that does not belong to the above-mentioned categories followed by the Dutch-language Pre-Master programme (‘schakelprogramma’) European Private Law.

 - A Bachelor’s degree in Law from a university in applied sciences (Dutch: HBO-Rechten, CROHO code 39205) followed by the Dutch-language Pre-Master’s programme with ‘civiel effect’ at the Open University (Schakelzone Recht).

 *For admission to the Master’s programme European Private Law, prior education must comprise at least one course of private law.

 All applications will be evaluated on an individual basis.

-2. Basic knowledge of European Law is required
+2. Basic knowledge of European Union Law is required

-The Amsterdam Law School offers a self-study course in European Law before the Master’s programme starts, followed by an examination in September.
-This course is compulsory for those students who have not completed a course in European Law during their Bachelor’s programme.
+Students who have not completed a course in European Union Law during their previous education are required to complete a self-study crash course in European Union Law before the Master’s programme starts.
+There will be an examination in September.
 The course does not count for the 60 ECTS of the Master’s programme.
 Information about this course will be provided to students who are (conditionally) admitted to the LLM programme.

 3. English language proficiency

 In an international environment, sufficient mastery of the English language is critical for academic success.
 Students must take an English-language proficiency test to demonstrate their ability.
 The Amsterdam Law School accepts the following tests and test results: